Get the ultimate South East Asian experience

 You'll be spending two nights with local families on this trip.
 While the accommodation is shared and basic, this is a great opportunity to connect with the local people, and enjoy some delicious home-cooked meals!
 Read more about the experiences here: https://www.intrepidtravel.com/adventures/community-based-tourism-vietnam/

 The stories shared at the Tuol Sleng Genocide Museum (S21) and Killing Fields of Choeung Ek are confronting and many travellers will find them upsetting.
 This is an important part of Cambodia's recent history that we feel is important to share, however if you would prefer not to join in these options your leader will be able to suggest alternative activities for the day.

-There is an included hike of up to 10 kilometres (6.2 miles) in the countryside in Da Bac.
+You will need a basic level of fitness to take part in some experiences on this trip.
+Your visit to Hoi An includes a bicycle tour of the surrounding countryside.
+Plus, there is an included hike of up to 10 kilometres (6.2 miles) in the countryside in Da Bac.
 Good walking shoes are recommended.
-While this hike is in the capabilities of most travellers, please let your booking agent know if you have any concerns.
+Please let your booking agent know if you have any concerns.
 Should you wish to skip the 10-kilometre (6.2 mile) trek, a taxi can be arranged locally for approximately USD 70.

-You will visit a number of temples on this trip, and this requires a level of modesty.
+You will visit a number of temples on this trip, and this requires modest clothing.
 Be sure to bring clothes that cover the arms and pants or skirts that go past the knees.
 A light scarf is also a good idea for covering shoulders and arms when it’s hot.